jglobaton10/entrances-/Graduation project.md

   ![New Picture (7)](https://user-images.githubusercontent.com/47225250/124832672-fcfdd680-df4a-11eb-9744-ad0213912e6f.png)

   The result of processing the data is a .csv file with 227167 instances and 11 columns.
 Each instance corresponds to 5 seconds of digitalized EEG signal.
-In regards to the labels the instances have the following distribution
+In regards to the labels the instances have the following distribution.

   ![image](https://user-images.githubusercontent.com/47225250/124839876-a945ba00-df57-11eb-93de-973dbec4ffdd.png)

   ### Training of classification models